 Use Sites.Selected permissions

-Once your SharePoint tenant/service admin confirmed that access has been provided for you app to specific SharePoint site/sites – you can use app client id and client secret (or certificate) to work with SharePoint from your code using MS Graph API or SharePoint API.
-Exact technique depends on language/platform you use, but there are some good tutorials published:
+Once your SharePoint tenant/service admin confirmed that access has been provided for you app to a specific SharePoint site/sites – you can use the app client id and client secret (or certificate) to work with SharePoint from your code using MS Graph API or SharePoint API.
+The exact technique depends on the language/platform you use, but there are some good tutorials published:

-If you are facing issues – first of all you’d try to isolate the issue – is it permissions to blame or something else.
+If you are facing issues – first of all, try to isolate the issue – are permissions to blame, or is it something else?
 To ensure permissions for your app were provided correctly – you can validate your app access to the target SharePoint site with simple PowerShell scripts: here is the sample code

-Important Note: Sites.Selected API permissions allows you call Microsoft Graph API with client Id and client secret or certificate.
-Calling SharePoint API with client secret is not supported.
-You have to use certificate to call SharePoint API.
+Important Note: Sites.Selected API permissions allow you to call Microsoft Graph API with client Id and client secret or certificate.
+Calling SharePoint API with a client secret is not supported.
+You have to use a certificate to call SharePoint API.

-Calls to SharePoint API with client Id and client secret are possible only if ACS-based permissions are provided for the app to the site (with appinv.aspx), which is strictly not recommended due to announced App-Only (ACS) retirement – see updates in the end of the article.
+Calls to SharePoint API with client Id and client secret are possible only if ACS-based permissions are provided for the app to the site (with appinv.aspx), which is strongly discouraged due to the announced retirement of App-Only (ACS) – see updates in the end of the article.

 Secure your credentials

-You should not hard-code your secret as you do not want your credentials be leaked.
+You should not hard-code your secret as you do not want your credentials to be leaked.
 So you need to secure your secrets in production.
-Solutions for secrets are included in cloud providers offerings, you can also use environment variables.
-If you are hosting your application in Azure – consider using key vault to keep your secrets.
-You can configure managed identity for your application and provide access to the key vault for you application managed id.
+Solutions for secrets are included in cloud providers’ offerings, you can also use environment variables.
+If you are hosting your application in Azure – consider using key vault to store your secrets.
+You can configure managed identity for your application and provide access to the key vault for you application’s managed id.
 (Actually, if your app is running in Azure – it is possible to provide permissions for your app directly – via managed identity.
-This is considered as even more secure setup – no app registration and no key vault is needed as there is no credentials to save, but that’s a separate story: Connecting to Microsoft 365 and Graph API from the Azure Function App via Managed Identity).
+This is considered as an even more secure setup – no app registration and no Key Vault is needed, as there are no credentials to store, but that’s a separate story: Connecting to Microsoft 365 and Graph API from the Azure Function App via Managed Identity).

 Govern Sites.Selected permissions